enzhouliu/enzhouliu.github.io/_posts/2015-2-16-Setup-Github-With-Jekyll.md

 {% endhighlight %}
 5. Add your own user variables and start edit your post.
 6. Submit && push your code and check them out on github

+One more thing, there is a way to add or change post files directly to github through browser is: [Prose](http://prose.io/), it is a content editor for github, fairly easy to use.

 I did this quick without going into too much detail, please let me know if i say anything wrong, thanks!